abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 questions from people concerned with external circumstances, such as, "It's so painful to be with this person," or "When I'm in this situation it's really difficult.
 How do you deal with that?"
-Most of the questions are directed towards the practice of loving-kindness as a method for sending mettā outward.
+Most of the questions are directed toward the practice of loving-kindness as a method for sending mettā outward.
 But we can also turn inward rather than outward.
 This is where Bhikkhu Bodhi says patience comes in.
 We can learn to turn toward the pain we feel---toward the *dukkha* we are experiencing in